 "What are the rights of union workers who get hurt on the job?"

 Union members actually have more rights than employees who are not in a union.
 Non-union members are employed "at-will."
 This means that as long as an employer follows state and federal laws, a non-union worker can be terminated at their discretion.

 But union workers are protected by a collective bargaining agreement between the union and the employer.
 This agreement usually addresses procedures that must be followed when a union member is hurt on the job.
 This includes what happens to the member's job if he or she is unable to work for a short period of time.
 It may have a provision for modified duties when an employee returns to work.

-McLaughlin & Sanchez know that unions can be valuable partners in workers' compensation claims.
+Robert A. McLaughlin, APC knows that unions can be valuable partners in workers' compensation claims.
 Union representatives typically have access to safety records and documentation of complaints and OSHA violations.
 These can be valuable evidence if an employer disputes a workers' compensation claim.

 "I'm a union member-how can you help me with my claim?"